 What is a Virtual Private Server?

 Next, we want to understand what a virtual private server is and how it works.
-The VPS is a private, dedicated hosting environment that is on a host, parent server, or a cluster of servers through the use of virtualization.
+The VPS is a private, single-tenant hosting environment that is on a traditional dedicated server, or a server cluster through the use of virtualization.
 We implement a hypervisor or virtual machine manager (computer software, firmware, or hardware that creates and runs virtual machines) to run virtual machines on a host/parent server.
 Each virtual machine is called a guest instance or child instance, relating a guest to a host and a child to a parent.
+At Liquid Web, we refer to parent servers with virtualization as a cloud dedicated server.

 Essentially, the VPS is like a physical server that exists as a piece of software running on a host/parent server.